terminusdb/terminusdb/README.md

 TerminusDB is an open source knowledge graph and document store.
 Use it to build versioned data products.

 TerminusX is a cloud self-service data platform built on TerminusDB.
 Use it to collaborate with colleagues to quickly build a vibrant ecosystem of domain data products.
-TerminusX is in **public beta** and you can [signup now](https://dashboard.terminusdb.com/).
+TerminusX is in **public beta** and you can [sign up now](https://dashboard.terminusdb.com/).

 TerminusDB provides a [document API](https://terminusdb.com/docs/v10.0/#/reference/reference-document-interface) for building via the JSON exchange format.
 The convenience of documents with the power of a knowledge graph.